zhang2118/Questions/README.md

 There are 4 views in this application.
 Login view, Album list view, Album detail view and Photo view. <br />

+1. Login view allows user to signin by using their facebook account.
+By clicking on *Login with facebook* button, the page will redirect to Facebook website.
+The user need to approve the permissions that this application asked for.
+Three permissions are indispensable to guarantee the application fonctionalites, which are public profile, user photos and publish actions. <br />

+Once the user approved all permissions, the page will be redirected to another page */getAlbums*

+2. Here we can see the second view of this application the Album list view.
+On the view, the user can choose one album from a list of albums.
+The albums' name, created time, number of likes and the number of comments will be shown as well.

+3. When the user chose a album, the second view, Album detail view, will be presented.
+On this view, the photos in this corresponded album will be rendered along with the detail information of the album.

+4. When user clicks on a photo, the photo view shows.
+The photo size is enlarged.
+Otherwise, user can add a comment on this photo.

+P.S.
+User can always go to previous page by clicking the *Back* button on the top of page.